 FAQ

-These quick answers cover common questions about what to pack, how often to stop, and how to make travel easier on a puppy.
+The quick answers below focus on the questions families usually raise first about what to pack, how often to stop, and how to make travel easier on a puppy.